encode42/MatrixChecks/README.md

 <sub>For specific Matrix versions, replace `main` with the Matrix version number.</sub>

 ## FAQ
-This config may not work perfectly with your server.
+These checks may not work perfectly with your server.
-Plugins, software, and performance can all affect how well this config and the anticheat, in general, will work.
+Plugins, software, and performance can all affect how well these checks and the anticheat, in general, will work.
 **This is not a drag-and-drop solution!
 Some values may need to be changed to work best with your setup.**

 Matrix Anticheat isn't a perfect anticheat.
 It itself has bugs that we cannot fix.
-This config aims to mitigate those issues and improve what works well, but there's only so much we can do.
+These checks aims to mitigate those issues and improve what works well, but there's only so much we can do.
 Tested and configured for survival and minigame servers.
-Tweak the config for your own server!
+Tweak the checks for your own server!

 ### 1. Checks file types
 #### checks.yml
-The main config file.
+The main checks file.
 Includes the standard checks and everything advertised.
+Conditional commands, optimized checks, increased speed, etc.

 #### error.checks.yml
 Same as `checks.yml` but with different kick messages.
 The messages are from classic Minecraft server disconnect messages such as "`java.net.SocketException: Connection reset`" and "`java.net.ConnectException: Connection timed out: no further information:`."

-#### /cloud/*.checks.yml
+#### /cloud/\*.checks.yml
 Same as `checks.yml` but minified.
 It is a lot smaller in file size, but it is nearly impossible to read.
 Because of its small file size though, it can be automatically updated fast on server startup.
 This is optimized for cloud usage in `config.yml`.
 For instructions, read [Cloud Usage](https://github.com/Encode42/MatrixChecks#cloud-usage).